xbps-src-tutorials/xbps-src-tutorials.github.io/src/mini-tutors/git-submodules.md

 <!-- toc -->

 ## Preface
-Before talking about using git submodules in templates, few things have to be
+Before talking about using git submodules in templates, a few things have to be
 considered:

 ### Should the dependency be a submodule?
 `xbps-src` should handle all dependencies if possible.
-If the project depends on a git submodule that is already packaged in `void-packages` and you are sure that breakage won't occur, you should replace the submodule with actual packaged dependency.
+If the project depends on a git submodule that is already packaged in `void-packages` and you are sure that breakage won't occur, you should replace the submodule with an actual packaged dependency.

 If you choose this path, you will likely have to [patch the build system](../packaging/j4-dmenu-desktop.md#when-their-build-system-is-broken) or modify it in some other way to accept the packaged dependency.
-If you are knowledgable of git submodules and upstream's build system, you could propose a more packaging friendly way to handle dependencies [to upstream](../troubleshooting.md#notifying-upstream).
+If you are knowledgeable of git submodules and upstream's build system, you could propose a more packaging-friendly way to handle dependencies [to upstream](../troubleshooting.md#notifying-upstream).

-But if the project is using a old version of the submodule or a customized one, this likely won't be possible.
+But if the project is using an old version of the submodule or a customized one, this likely won't be possible.
 The submodule also might not be packaged.

 Header only libraries also [don't really meet the quality requirements](../packaging/j4-dmenu-desktop.md#quality-requirements) (but it